baconjs/bacon.js/README.md

 contains [1,2,3,4,5,6,7], then you might get two events containing [1,2,3,4] and [5,6,7] respectively, given that the flush occurs between numbers 4 and 5.

+`stream.bufferWithCount(count)` buffers stream events with given cound.
+The bufer is flushed when it contains given number of elements.
+So, if you buffer a stream of [1, 2, 3, 4, 5] with count 2, you'll get output events with values [1, 2], [3, 4] and [5].

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value